Yule Log Cake Recipe with Chocolate Ganache Icing

 • Roll all the way to the uncreamed side.
 The result is a rolled-up cake, and most of the hard work is over!
 If the cream filling was spread a bit thin on the sides, the ends of the cake might look thinner than the middle.
 This is completely fine but if you are aiming for a more uniform shape, you can trim up to an inch of cake from the ends using a sharp knife.
 It's a great way to sample the cake before you decorate it too.

-• When you've finished, lift the cake and place it seam-side down on a serving plate.
+• When you've finished, lift the cake and place seam side down on a serving platter.
 Tuck baking paper under the edges of the cake (not too far under, though) in preparation for the next step.
 You surround the cake with paper to protect the plate from too much chocolate mess.

 Make the Chocolate Ganache